-Figure 3-1 illustrates the KCMS framework architecture and how the KCMS classes are used to implement the KCMS framework.
-The framework is implemented by manipulating an array of KcsProfile objects within a set of "C" wrapper functions.
+Figure 3-1 illustrates the KCMS framework architecture.
+It provides an overview of how the KCMS classes are used to implement the KCMS framework.
+Basically, the framework is implemented by manipulating an array of KcsProfile objects within a set of "C" wrapper functions.
 The "C" wrapper functions are C-to-C++ calls that make up the KCMS API.
-The following sections help explain this diagram.
+Use this figure as a general reference as you read this chapter.